Chaklader/Spring-Web-Dev/README.md

 	——————————————————————————————————————

-	Spring Security Exceptions - Iii
+	Spring Security Exceptions - III
 	————————————————————————————————

 		No Bean Named ‘springsecurityfilterchain’ Is Defined

 		No Bean Named ‘springsecurityfilterchain‘ Is Defined – The Problem, The Causes And The Solutions.

-	Httpclient 4
+	HttpClient 4
 	————————————

 	Httpclient 4 Tutorial